 - Your DP can make further manipulations to the dataset

-- You can make things within the app yourself - such as nets (subtotals) on question categories, filters, weights, other variables
+- You can make things within the app yourself - such as nets (subtotals) on question categories, filters, weights, and other variables.

 Key elements of a dataset to ensure are set up

 The following is a breakdown of what you see in Crunch.
-These things are called metadata - because information about the data.
+These things are called metadata - because they include information about the data.

 Title - this should be something pithy to describe the variable (no more than a few words).
 Movie Rankings is a reasonable title.
 The subsequent variable "Thank you!
 You are.... " should be relabelled "Closing Message".